compbiocore/nmrdock/README.md

 Get your IP address using ipconfig.

-Open Docker and execute ‘docker run -it -e DISPLAY=x.x.x.x:0.0 compbiocore/nmr-image:v1 /bin/csh’ where x.x.x.x is your IP address.
+Open Docker and execute `docker run -it -e DISPLAY=x.x.x.x:0.0 compbiocore/nmr-image:v1 /bin/csh` where x.x.x.x is your IP address.